 - Nut butter on whole grain toast, sliced apples, or pieces of banana

 We hope this list of healthy toddler snacks, quick snacks, and easy snack recipes will give you inspiration and save you some time and energy during your day.
 As a parent, you do it all, so we are happy to help make it easier for you!
-Looking for quick lunch recipes as well?
+Looking for quick lunch recipes or Super Bowl games and snacks for children as well?
 We’ve got you covered!

 If you are looking for in-person or online activities for your children, we have thousands of educators who offer classes for kids of all ages on Sawyer.
 Check it out so your child can discover new passions and increase their love of learning.